Joel-James/disqus-conditional-load/readme.txt

 == Upgrade Notice ==

-= 10.2.0 =
+= 11.0.0 =

+**New Features**

+- Complete rewrite based on Disqus 3.0..
+- Tested with WordPress 5.0

 **Improvements**

-- Added diqsus JavaScript variable configs to the page.
-- Broken respond link fixed.
-- Tested with WordPress 4.5.1
+- Improvements in UI.
+- Improvements in speed.
+- Fixed cron related bugs.